imeleges/YPDS_Projects/README.md

 ## "Real Estate Market Analysis: Apartments for sale in St. Petersburg"

 ### Task
-Based on data from the Yandex.Real estate service, determine the market value of real estate objects and typical parameters of apartments.
+Based on data from Yandex Real estate service, determine the cost of real estate listings based on their parameters

 ### Description
-Conducted research analysis and data preprocessing for a dataset with ads for the sale of apartments in St. Petersburg, Russia.
+Conducted research analysis and data preprocessing for a dataset with apartments listed for sale in St. Petersburg, Russia.
-The influence of the area, ceilings, number of rooms, the date of the ad on the prices of apartments in all the presented districts and the center of St. Petersburg was revealed to build an automated price determination system to avoid fraud and anomalies.
+Apartment features explored: area in square meters, ceiling height, number of rooms, publishing date and price  in all the presented districts and the center of St. Petersburg The influence of the was revealed to build an automated price determination system to avoid fraud and anomalies.
 Based on the Yandex.Realty service data, the market value was determined real estate objects of different types, typical parameters of apartments, depending on distance from the city center.
 Added new data.
 Histograms, boxplots, scatterplots are constructed.

 **Trends**